rileyatodd/memo-bind/README.md

 # memo-bind
 Memoized binding of functions to arguments.
 Very useful for React and Preact!

+# **WARNING: This package has not yet stabilized, (althought it's pretty small and will likely be stable within a week or two.)
+USE AT YOUR OWN RISK.
+The concept is pretty simple though, please contribute if you think you can improve it somehow!
+I'll look at all pull requests while the volume of them is still low =) **

 You can use memo-bind to prevent allocating a new function on each render when all you want to do is bind a value as an argument to a function.
 The standard way to avoid this is  to break out a child component and bind the value to that instead, but sometimes that is a bit cumbersome.
 By using memo-bind you can avoid having to refactor too much, while also avoiding unnecessary function allocations and unnecessary renders.

 ## Installation